nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 An optional [handle](https://learn.microsoft.com/en-us/windows/win32/sysinfo/about-handles-and-objects) to a process object to terminate before the update starts.
 See [this article](Terminate-Process-before-Update.md) for details.

+### `--local-version <version>`

+Overrides the [detected local product version](Product-Detection.md) if no detection method was specified in either the local or server-provided configuration.

+### `--force-local-version <version>`

+Overrides the [detected local product version](Product-Detection.md).
+This value trumps any product detection method specified in either local or server-provided configuration.

 ## Internal

 !!! warning "Beware of altering"